 - Pan fry.
 Heat a bit of neutral oil in a large skillet over medium-high heat.
 When hot, add salmon croquettes and cook until crispy and golden brown, about 2-3 minutes per side.
 Immediately drain on paper towels, then season with flaky salt and a bit of chopped parsley.

-Yes, you can bake them at 375F for 15-20 minutes, flipping halfway through, until they are golden brown.
+If you’d prefer to bake the croquettes: Cook them at 375°F for 15-20 minutes, flipping halfway through, until they are golden brown.

 - To make the croquettes easier to form, you can chill the mixture for 20-30 minutes before shaping.